Russian TV channel uncovers fraud in talent show voting

-MOSCOW (AP) - Russia’s Channel One TV has annulled the results of a popular TV talent show after uncovering evidence of fraud in its most recent competition that led to a landslide win for a pop star’s daughter.
+MOSCOW (AP) - Russia’s Channel One TV on Thursday annulled the results of a popular TV talent show after uncovering evidence of fraud in its most recent competition that led to a landslide win for a pop star’s daughter.

+“The Voice Kids” is a spin-off from the highly popular international talent show “The Voice,” a worldwide franchise with shows in the U.S. and Europe.

-Channel One on Thursday quoted an investigation by a cybersecurity firm that revealed a high proportion of automated votes via text messages.
-The probe was launched after the results provoked an outcry on social media, with many users claiming the vote had been rigged because of the abnormally high number of votes cast for Abramova.
+A probe was launched after the voting results provoked an outcry on social media, with many users claiming the vote had been rigged because of the abnormally high number of votes cast for Abramova.
+The state-controlled Channel One quoted an investigation by the Group-IB cybersecurity firm that revealed a high proportion of automated votes via text messages.

+Group-IB investigators found that only 300 phone numbers generated 8,000 text messages, all voting for Abramova.

+“Interim results of our inspection confirm that the vote was influenced by external forces, which affected the outcome of the show,” Channel One said in a statement.
+At the same time, it emphasized that the children who participated in the competition should not be held accountable for actions carried out by other people.

 Copyright © 2019 The Washington Times, LLC.